 Big City Taxi Master

-The Doona Combo is a unique car seat stroller combo that combines two products into one.
-This cool combination makes the Doona a ridiculously easy to use option that is good for frequenting public transportation.
+The Doona Combo is a unique car seat and stroller combo that combines two products into one.
+This cool combination makes the Doona a ridiculously easy to use option that is good for frequent public transportation and city living.
 This combo allows for easily pushing baby from place to place straight from your apartment to a day on the town.
 The car seat is easy to use, installs quickly without the base, and fills a niche for parents in the city.
-The Doona Combo choice may not be the best option for every family thanks to a relatively higher price and sort of heavy carrying weight, but it can't be beat for city dwellers that may otherwise skip using a car seat because they are a pain to carry around town.
+The Doona Combo choice may not be the best option for every family thanks to a relatively higher price and sort of heavy carrying weight, but it can't be beaten for city dwellers that may otherwise skip using a car seat because they are a pain to carry around town.
 We think this is the best way to get your baby from an apartment to an Uber to strolling with ease and enviable style.

 Unique stroller and car seat